appressoas/vscode-navigate-to/README.md

 VSCode extension that allows you to quickly find classes, methods, functions or variables in Python or JavaScript (including react jsx).

+This is available through symbol search in vscode, but (depending a bit on the language server/support) it is not as fine grained.
+I missed this from another IDE, and perhaps someone else will find it useful too.

 ## Features

 ![](images/vscode-navigate-to.gif)